-3.4 Initial Kick-off
+3.5 Initial Kick-off

-The first kick-off at the start of each half is the or after a timeout is an initial kick-off.
-Before the Robots have to be ready next to the field at latest 2 min before an initial kick-off, before the start of each half, all.
-All robots must be in the initial stateand unstiff state.
+The first kick-off at the start of each half or after a timeout is an initial kick-off.
+Robots have to be ready next to the field at latest 2 min before an initial kick-off.
+All robots must be in the unstiff unstiff state.

-Latest 1 min before the game starts all robots must be placed on the sidelines facing the other sideline in their own half of the field.
-It is up to the team as to which sideline(s) and where exactly on the sidelines the robots by their team (if present in person at the competition site) or their responsible referee according to Figure 8.
+Latest 1 min before the game starts all robots must be placed on the sidelines touchlines facing the other sideline touchline in their own half by their team(if present in person at the competition site) or their responsible referee according to ??.
 If a team places robots themselves for initial kick-off, it is allowed for the team to vary the spacing and orientation of the robot positions along legal positions on their half's sidelines (see also Section 1.6).

-Robots are brought into the initial state after they are placed.
-Once the robots receive the ready signal from the GameController, they are to proceed as described in Section 3.5.
+Robots are brought into the initial initial state after they are placed.
+Once the robots receive the ready ready signal from the GameController, they proceed as described in Section 3.6.